awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 H: Resource definition
 A list of local resources, machine learning resources, and secret resources on the AWS IoT Greengrass core, with associated configuration data\.
 For more information, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md), [Perform Machine Learning Inference](ml-inference.md), and [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.

 When deployed, the AWS IoT Greengrass group definition, Lambda functions, connectors, resources, and subscription table are copied to an AWS IoT Greengrass core device\.
+For more information, see [Deploy AWS IoT Greengrass Groups to an AWS IoT Greengrass Core](deployments.md)\.

 ## Devices in AWS IoT Greengrass<a name="devices"></a>